 Writing by hand tends to make you more succinct, since people can generally type more quickly than they can write.
 This can be an advantage, since it means you only include the more-important details in your notes.
 However, if you are forced to be so brief that you omit minor-but-necessary details, this can become an issue.

-Typing allows you to write more details, but the disadvantage of writing too much is that you might end up drowning in unnecessary details, which makes it more difficult to study later.
+Conversely, typing allows you to write down more details, but the disadvantage of writing too much is that you might end up drowning in unnecessary details, which makes it more difficult to study later.
 Therefore, decide whether you will benefit more from being brief and concise, or from covering all the details which are mentioned.
 This also has to do with how you’re expected to know the material (i.e. conceptual vs. factual understanding), as we previously saw.

 In addition, keep in mind that: